Korean shipyards raise their sales targets

 JANUARY 1, 2018 — South Korean shipbuilders have sharply raised their order targets for 2018, reports the Yonhap news agency.

-Yonhaps cites its sources as saying that Hyundai Heavy Industries Co. is targeting US$13.2 billion worth of new orders this year, up 76 percent on its 2017 target of $7.5 billion.
-Actual orders in 2017 were worth a total $10 billion.
+Yonhaps cites its sources as saying that Hyundai Heavy Industries Co.
+(HHI) is targeting $13.2 billion worth of new orders this year, up 76 percent on its 2017 target of $7.5 billion.
+Actual orders for HHI in 2017 were worth a total $10 billion.